-Make applications after the crop is tillering but before boot once per use season.
+Make applications after the crop is tillering but before boot.
+Applications to durum variety Spring Wheat are limited to one 0.1 ounce per acre application within one calendar year.

 Applications to durum varieties should be made in combination with 2,4-D.